xelkano/redmine_xapian/README.md

 ============================

-The current version of Redmine Xapian is **1.6.7** With this plugin you will be able to make searches by file name and by strings inside your attachments through the Xapian search engine (https://xapian.org).
+The current version of Redmine Xapian is **1.6.7** With this plugin you will be able to make searches by file name and by strings inside your attachments through the [Xapian search engine](https://xapian.org).
 This plugin can also index the files located in your repositories.
 This plugin replaces search controller, its view and search methods.

 ## 1. Installation and Setup